 Clothing serves to protect against the elements, but is otherwise unnecessary, a matter of social conditioning.
 People were never meant to wear clothes.
-We are born far more beautiful, and can experience so much of the world, so much more intimately, in nothing but our bare bodies.
+We are born far more beautiful, and can experience so much more of the world, more intimately, in our bare bodies.
 For tens of thousands, if not more than a hundred thousand years, mankind was oblivious to nakedness.
 Around the time of the Ice Age, we adopted textiles to retain body heat, but what was once a necessity became a global neurosis, and a hatred for what we look like in just our skin.
 Or, conversely, we’ve come to fetishize and obsess over beauty and sexuality, to the detriment of our humanity.
 I am not suggesting that throwing away our clothes can solve society’s ills.
 But if we are free to live in the skin we are born into, to live without shame or judgment, without outdated taboos, might this world not become a better place?